Tendrl/monitoring-integration/README.rst

     monitoring-integration.conf.yaml file

     **Note**
-        Please provide the ip of the host machine where graphite is installed.
-Do not provide localost or 127.0.0.1 even if the graphite is installed on the local server.
+        Please provide the ip of the server node where graphite is installed.
+	[ Do not provide localhost or 127.0.0.1 ]

   * Make sure a datasource with same name as given in monitoring-integration.conf.yaml file doesnot exist in grafana.